 1963 - President John F. Kennedy is assassinated.
 Schools close as the nation mourns its loss.
 Lyndon Johnson becomes president.

-1963 - In response to the large number of Cuban immigrant children arriving in Miami after the Cuban Revolution, Coral Way Elementary School starts the "nation's first bilingual public school in the modern era."
+1963 - In response to the large number of Cuban immigrant children arriving in Miami after the Cuban Revolution, Coral Way Elementary School starts the first bilingual and bicultural public school in the United States.

 1964 - The Civil Rights Act becomes law.
 It prohibits discrimination based on race, color, sex, religion or national origin.

 1965 - The Elementary and Secondary Education Act (ESEA) is passed on April 9.
 Part of Lyndon Johnson's "War on Poverty," it provides federal funds to help low-income students, which results in the initiation of educational programs such as Title I and bilingual education.

 1965 - President Johnson signs the Manpower Training Act into law on April 16.

 1965 - The Higher Education Act is signed at Southwest Texas State College on November 8.
 It increases federal aid to higher education and provides for scholarships, student loans, and establishes a National Teachers Corps.